Ubaid45/Advanced-Concepts_ReactJS/README.md

 # Hooks

-### Hooks are a new addition in React 16.8.
-They let us use state and other React features without writing a class.
+### Hooks let us use state and other React features without writing a class.

 We can categorized them into following:
 - State Hook